Who Is Prince Harry?

 “My way of dealing with it was sticking my head in the sand, refusing to ever think about my mum, because why would that help?” he said, explaining his thoughts at the time. “‘It’s only going to make you sad, it’s not going to bring her back.’
 So from an emotional side, I was like, ‘Right, don’t ever let your emotions be part of anything.’”

-He added that he felt like he had been "very close to a complete breakdown on numerous occasions," and finally sought professional counseling at the urging of his brother Prince William, who told him: “‘Look, you really need to deal with this.
+He added that he felt like he had been "very close to a complete breakdown on numerous occasions," and finally sought professional counseling at the urging of Prince William, who told him: “‘Look, you really need to deal with this.
 It is not normal to think that nothing has affected you.’”

 Prince Harry also turned to boxing to help him deal with his grief.
 “That really saved me because I was on the verge of punching someone, so being able to punch someone who had pads was certainly easier,” he said.